box/developer.box.com/guides/tooling/sdks/index.md

 </Message>

 `v10` of Python SDK, Box TypeScript
-SDK, Box .NET SDK, and Box Swift SDK is designed to elevate the developer experience and streamline your integration with Box Content Cloud.
+SDK, Box .NET SDK, Box Java SDK, and Box Swift SDK are designed to elevate the developer experience and streamline your integration with Box Content Cloud.